 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2025, Odfjell Drilling reported total carbon emissions of approximately 60,334,000 kg CO2e across all scopes.
-This includes 506,000 kg CO2e from Scope 1, 157,000 kg CO2e from Scope 2, and a significant 60,334,000 kg CO2e from Scope 3 emissions.
-Notably, the Scope 3 emissions are primarily driven by downstream leased assets, which account for about 37,436,000 kg CO2e.
-For the year 2024, Odfjell Drilling's emissions were reported at approximately 309,903,000 kg CO2e in the UK, with Scope 1 emissions at 995,000 kg CO2e and Scope 2 emissions at 161,000 kg CO2e.
-The Scope 3 emissions for this year were substantial, reflecting the company's extensive operational footprint.
+In 2025, Odfjell Drilling reported significant carbon emissions, totalling approximately 60,334,000 kg CO2e in Scope 3 emissions, alongside 506,000 kg CO2e in Scope 1 and 157,000 kg CO2e in Scope 2.
+The previous year, 2024, saw a total of about 309,903,000 kg CO2e in Scope 3 emissions, with Scope 1 and 2 emissions at 995,000 kg CO2e and 161,000 kg CO2e, respectively.
 Odfjell Drilling has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
 Additionally, the company plans to achieve a 30% reduction in both Scope 1 and Scope 2 emissions from a 2020 baseline by 2030.
-These targets are part of their broader strategy to enhance operational efficiency and contribute to a zero-emission drilling vision.
+These targets are part of their broader strategy to enhance operational efficiency and contribute to a zero-emission drilling vision, which includes a potential 40% reduction in CO2 emissions through technological advancements.
 The emissions data is cascaded from Odfjell Drilling Ltd., reflecting the company's commitment to transparency and accountability in its climate initiatives.

 Access structured emissions data, company-specific emission factors, and source documents